Supervision = Professional Support & Development

-I am a full and founding member of the
+I am a founding & full member of the

-I offer cross-professional supervision for groups or in 1-1 format with a number of variants:
+I offer Professional Supervision for groups or in 1-1 format with a number of variants:

 - Clinical Supervision